ipfabric/docs/docs/IP_Fabric_API/snapshots/refreshing_devices_in_a_snapshot.md

     to return the actual snapshot ID for $last, and the list of serial numbers and hostnames for devices in site L38.

-2.  send a POST to **/snapshots/XXXXXXXXXXX/devices** where XXXXXXXXXX is the snapshot ID that needs to be refreshed with a request body like
+2.  send a `POST` to **/snapshots/XXXXXXXXXXX/devices** where XXXXXXXXXX is the snapshot ID that needs to be refreshed with a request body like

-    ```jsc
+    ```js
     {
       "snList":["SN_AAAA","SN_BBBB","SN_CCCC"]
     }
     ```

 Where SN_AAAA, SN_BBBB, SN_CCCC are the serial numbers of the devices that need to be updated.
 This triggers the update.